Urban Geography

 Introduction

-In 2007, the world reached an urban milestone when the percentage of people living in cities exceeded 50 percent for the first time in history.
-By 2010, the world’s urban population approached nearly 3.5 billion, and it is projected to rise to nearly 6.3 billion by 2050.
-To put these figures into historical perspective, in 1950 less than 30 percent of the world’s population was urbanized.
+The world is becoming increasingly urbanized.
+In 2007, an urban milestone was reached when the percentage of people living in cities around the world exceeded 50 percent for the first time in history.
+By 2050, two-thirds of the world’s population is projected to be living in urban areas.
+To put these figures into historical perspective, in 1950 less than one-third of the world’s population was urbanized.
 Urban geography can help us understand urbanization trends and their expression in urban spatial structure and to relate these to our own lives and concerns.
-The study of urban geography can help us have a better appreciation of the economics of what goes on within cities and recognize the interdependencies involved in local, national, and international economic development in an increasingly globalized world.
-It can provide us with a framework for conceptualizing urbanism in conjunction with an appreciation of history and the relationships among art, culture, and society.
-It can illuminate the interplay of science and technology with social and economic change; reveal important dimensions related to race, gender, and sexuality; identify important issues concerning social inequality, urban segregation, and gentrification; raise concerns about urban environmental quality; and point to important lessons for urban governance and policy.
-Most of all, of course, the study of urban geography can help us understand, analyze, and interpret the landscapes and communities of cities and metropolitan areas around the world.
-In fact, urban geography is arguably one of the most important subdisciplines within geography, and especially within human geography.
+The study of urban geography can help us have a better appreciation of the economics of what goes on within cities and recognize the interdependencies among local, national, and international economic contexts in an increasingly globalized world.
+It can provide us with a framework for conceptualizing urbanism in conjunction with an appreciation of history and the relationships between society and culture.
+It can illuminate the interplay of science and technology with social, economic, and political change; reveal important dimensions related to race, ethnicity, gender, and sexuality; identify important issues concerning social inequality, urban segregation, and gentrification; raise concerns about urban environmental quality; and point to important lessons for urban governance and policy.
+Most of all, of course, the study of urban geography can help us analyze and interpret the communities and landscapes of cities and metropolitan areas for a better understanding of the people who live in urban areas around the world.
+As such, urban geography is arguably one of the most important subdisciplines within geography, and especially within human geography.

 General Overviews

 The sources included in this section provide helpful general overviews of urban geography and can also serve as reference works.
-Lees 2009 is a short dictionary entry that is useful because it offers a quick historical synopsis of the major milestones in urban geography as well as information about the seminal urban geographers and their scholarship.
-In contrast, the chapter by Aitken, et al. 2003, although a little dated, nevertheless offers an in-depth critical assessment of the state of US urban geography as a subdiscipline, continuing where an earlier book in this series, Geography in America, by Gary L. Gail and Cort J. Willmott (Columbus, OH: Merrill) left off in 1989.
-Aitken, et al. 2003 is useful for its topical approach, addressing urban topics such as the global–local nexus, public space, and technology, but primarily for the US context.
-This work is complemented by Grammenos 2010, which takes a temporal perspective that is not limited to the United States and discusses the various approaches to studying the city, from environmental determinism in the early 20th century to contemporary approaches, such as postmodernism, in the 21st century.
+Walker 2012 is a reference handbook entry that offers a short general introduction to urban geography.
+In contrast, the chapter Aitken, et al. 2003, although somewhat dated, offers an in-depth critical assessment of the state of US urban geography as a subdiscipline, continuing where an earlier book in this series, Geography in America, by Gary L. Gail and Cort J. Willmott (Columbus, OH: Merrill) left off in 1989.
+Aitken, et al. 2003 is useful for its topical approach, addressing urban topics such as the global-local nexus, public space, and technology, but primarily for the US context.
+This work is complemented by Anderson 2017, which is not limited to the United States and discusses the various approaches to studying the city, from positivism in the late 1950s to contemporary approaches, such as planetary urbanization in the twenty-first century.
+Derickson’s three progress reports (Derickson 2015, Derickson 2017, and Derickson 2018) offer critical summaries of current urban geography research.
+In contrast, Shin 2017 distinguishes how the “urban” and urbanization are conceptualized by geographers as opposed to other disciplines like sociology and history, while van Heur 2020 identifies some major challenges to the future of urban geography.

 Aitken, Stuart, Don Mitchell, and Lynn Staeheli.
 “Urban Geography.”
 In Geography in America at the Dawn of the 21st Century.
 Edited by Gary L. Gaile and Cort J. Willmott, 237–263.
 New York: Oxford University Press, 2003.

-This chapter assesses the state of urban geography in this large topical reference on the many subfields within the discipline of geography.
-It covers the scholarship of urban geographers in the United States since 1990 and relates it to previous work on cities.
+This chapter assesses the state of urban geography at the beginning of the twenty-first century in this large topical reference on the many subfields within the discipline of geography.
+It covers the scholarship of urban geographers in the United States during the last decade of the twentieth century and relates it to previous work on cities.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.